 Peers and pop culture hold huge sway over most pupils, and the reason for this is that as growing persons we want to fit in and find friends.

 Nothing achieves this more effectively than mutual interest.
 As a teacher, utilise it – whether this is measuring the speed of explosions in the latest Transformer film, or totalling the high notes in Disney’s Moana – you’ll have pupils hooked in no time.

 For the exceptionally savvy teacher, you might want to capitalise on the latest fads and trends within your school.
 How about measuring amounts via the infamous bottle trick, or examining angles through the lens of the dab?

-3. Simple stuff to engage pupils with maths problem solving and reasoning
+3. Simple stuff engages pupils with maths problem solving and reasoning

 Sometimes when teachers link maths back to real world issues, politics, and the universe at large, it can still feel a little dissonant for the younger pupils.

 Don’t be afraid to stick with the simple stuff and the smaller aspects of the world.

 Everybody needs to know how much change they’ll have left over after a bus ride home, everyone wants to know exactly how many chocolate bars they can gorge themselves on with two pounds, and everyone wants to know how many times they can go on the log-flume with five tickets.